Santiago220991/Space-Travelers-Hub/README.md

 - Clone the repository using the next link: https://github.com/Santiago220991/Space-Travelers-Hub.git
 - With your code editor open the folder where you cloned the project.
 - In your code editor terminal run `npm install` to install all the dependencies needed.
-- In your code editor terminal run `npm run start` to start the local server.
+- In your code editor terminal run `npm start` to start the local server.

 ## Authors